 If you need to use a function from a package that is not already installed, you use the following command:

 You can also install packages using the “Packages” tab in the lower right window in RStudio.
 Just go to the “Install” icon, search for the package name, and click on “Install”.
 When you install a package, you will see a lot of stuff happening in the Console window.
 Once the > prompt returns without any error messages, the new package is installed.
 In addition to the core set of packages that most people use, we will rely on a number of other packages in this book.

-Each chapter will begin with a list of the packages that will be used, and you can install them the, if you wish.
+Each chapter in this book begins with a list of the packages that will be used in the chapter, and you can install them as you work through the chapters, if you wish.
 Alternatively, you can copy, paste, and run the code below to install all of the packages used in this book in one fell swoop

-If your instructor is using RStudio Cloud, one of the benefits of that platform is that they can pre-load the packages, saving students the sometimes frustrating process of installing packages.
+If your instructor is using RStudio Cloud, one of the benefits of that platform is that they can pre-load the packages, saving students the sometimes frustrating process of package installation.